Title: Baseball Player

 At a time when the use of child labor was the norm and recreational activities for children were limited, John’s enrollment at Girard proved to be a fortunate choice.
 Girard provided the time and space for athletics in addition to a curriculum based on “practical education” to provide basic skills and advanced training for a career.
 John was a fair student, but his athletic ability made him a stand out member of the baseball team.

 Upon his graduation, he apprenticed as a blacksmith.
-In addition to shoeing horses for five years, he managed to continue playing ball and was eventually noticed by the manager of Philadelphia Athletics.
-“Jocko” played for multiple major and minor league teams.
-He occasionally played first base but was mostly known for his catching, batting and fielding skills.
+In addition to shoeing horses for five years, he managed to continue playing ball and was eventually noticed by the manager of the Philadelphia Athletics.
+“Jocko” played professional baseball from 1884 through the 1893 season.
+These baseball cards show that he was both pitcher and catcher for the St. Louis Browns.
+He occasionally played first base and was on several other teams, including the Athletics.

 Support the Friends of Mount Moriah